redis/redis-om-python/docs/fastapi_integration.md

 ### Cache vs. Data

-Redis works well as either a durable data store or a cache, but the optiomal Redis configuration is often different between these two use cases.
+Redis works well as either a durable data store or a cache, but the optimal Redis configuration is often different between these two use cases.

 You almost always want to use a Redis instance tuned for caching when you're caching and a separate Redis instance tuned for data durability for storing application state.